AymenBOUGUERRA/UDM-TrOCRM/README.md

 ## Acknowledgments

 - The research summarized in this article is part of the EU-fundend project IMEDiL (Inclusive Mathematics Education based on Digital Learning).
-- Francesco Salvarani & Christophe Rodrigues for the help and guidance during this research and implementation.
+- Francesco Salvarani & Christophe Rodrigues from the DVRC for the help and guidance during this research and implementation.